Time management is one of those issues we all face, but (ironically) don’t have the time to address.

 Give up on multitasking

-However, studies have shown that it’s actually impossible for humans to focus on more than one task at a time.
+However, studies have shown it’s actually impossible for humans to focus on more than one task at a time.
 Instead, what we think of as multitasking is really just your brain quickly switching back-and-forth.

 When you catch yourself losing focus, stop and write down what you’re thinking before returning to the task at hand.
 Sometimes simply acknowledging the distraction is enough to loosen its grip on you.

-Prioritizing meaningful work (and delegating the rest)
+Part 2: How to prioritize meaningful work (and delegate the rest)

 Now that we know where our time is going, it’s time to decide what we should (and shouldn’t) spend our time on.